Ki-Woong95/Ki-Woong95.github.io/_portfolio/portfolio-3.md

 ### Stylometric features
 In addition to increasing the number of training data, the project utilized feature engineering to enhance the performance of the model.
-Based on the paper which fine-tuned the BERT model for Authorship Attribution (https://aclanthology.org/2020.icon-main.16.pdf), the project extracted three stylometric features for each span:
+Based on the paper which fine-tuned [the BERT model for Authorship Attribution](https://aclanthology.org/2020.icon-main.16.pdf), the project extracted three stylometric features for each span:
 - **average word length**: The mean number of characters per word in a span
 - **average span length**: The average number of words in a span
 - **punctuation frequency**: The number of punctuation marks per unit of text.